btraven00/so/README.md

 ## Features

 - 🔍 Quick Stack Overflow searches from the command line
-- 📖 View questions and answers in your terminal
+- 📖 Extract code snippets directly
-- 🌐 Open results in your browser
+- ⚡ Fast and minimal output (accessibility-first)
-- ⚡ Fast and minimal output
+- 🎯 Progressive verbosity with flags
-- 🎯 No dependencies on Python or TUI libraries
+- 🔧 No dependencies on Python or TUI libraries

 ## Installation